eduardolucioac/groovim_sync/README.md

 What is groovim_sync?
 -----

-**Note I:** Actually no matter if you are using virtual machines or not since your development machine and the machine that running your code communicate using samba or compatible networking protocol!
+**Note:** Actually no matter if you are using virtual machines or not since your development machine and the machine that running your code communicate using samba or compatible networking protocol!

 It's a shell script (works like a "daemon") that uses the applications "inotify-tools" and "unison" for synchronizing directories via network using samba or compatible networking protocol.
 It's ideal for software development using virtualized environments (VMWare, VirtualBox...), enabling real-time manipulate files from your guest synchronizing them with local directory on your host.
 It's perfect for keeping local repositories on your host from multiple development environments and ease of use with repository technologies like Git, SVN and others doing everything in a unified way!
 Using it in conjunction with the <a href="https://github.com/eduardolucioac/groovim">**GrooVim**</a> (Vim mod) to form a practical and powerful development environment for multiple platforms, technologies and programming languages.